 - Cuisine: American

 - 1 (17.3 oz.) package puff pastry, thawed in the fridge overnight

-- 4 large yellow onions, halved, then thinly sliced
+- 2.5 pounds white or yellow onions, halved, then sliced ⅛" thick

 - 1 teaspoon granulated sugar